‘We desperately need help’: A DC day care owner’s urgent plea after shooting wounded 2-year-old girl

 Tate arrived at the center shortly after the shooting and said what happened has left her “heart definitely heavy.”

-Barnes was born and raised in Southeast D.C. and started the day care in 2009.
-As a law enforcement officer, she encountering many kids who ended up on the wrong side of the law.
+Barnes, the owner of Cre8tive Korner Early Learning Center, was born and raised in Southeast D.C. and started the day care in 2009.
+As a law enforcement officer, she said she was encountering many kids who ended up on the wrong side of the law.
 Barnes hoped to bring about positive change for young people and keep them from a life of crime by opening her business.

-Barnes told WTOP it helped fill a big need for child care east of the river, but sadly she feels this shooting and others nearby could result in her shutting her doors.
+Barnes told WTOP it helped fill a big need for child care east of the Anacostia River, but sadly she feels this shooting and others nearby could result in her shutting her doors.

-She said the center has spent hundreds of thousands of dollars trying to make sure the school was safe, including installing bulletproof glass and adding extra lighting.
+She said the center has spent hundreds of thousands of dollars making safety improvements, including installing bulletproof glass and adding extra lighting.

 “Just to try to make the children feel safe,” Barnes said.